© Mapbox · © OpenStreetMap contributors · Boundary data © Historic England (NHLE)

 Saxon palace complex and Saxon and medieval urban deposits in the centre of Northampton is a scheduled monument protected by Historic England under reference 1006620.
 View the official record →

-The Saxon palace complex and Saxon and medieval urban deposits in the centre of Northampton is a scheduled ancient monument representing significant early medieval settlement and administrative activity.
+The Saxon palace complex and Saxon and medieval urban deposits in the centre of Northampton is a Scheduled Monument comprising archaeological remains of significant importance to understanding early medieval settlement in the East Midlands.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1006620.

 Saxon palace complex and Saxon and medieval urban deposits in the centre of Northampton is a Scheduled Ancient Monument, legally protected by Historic England (NHLE) — the body responsible for designating and safeguarding heritage sites in England.
 The official designation reference is 1006620.